Terms for Business Services

 3. Customer Premises Equipment (“CPE”)

 3.1 For the purposes of this clause 3, the “Demarcation Point” means an ethernet port on a CPE of our choice that we deem appropriate to deliver the Services ordered.
-If we supply a router then the Demarcation Point is the ethernet port of our router (when connected to our Services), otherwise it is the ethernet port of the internal network termination point.
+If we supply a router then the Demarcation Point is the ethernet port of our router (when connected to our Services), otherwise it is the ethernet port of the optical network terminal.
 We shall only provide Services under this Contract up to the Demarcation Point.
 You shall be responsible for the installation, maintenance and support of all hardware located beyond the Demarcation Point.
 You are responsible for your equipment in accordance with clause 5.5.

 3.2 All Broadband Services and DIA Services include the provision by us of CPE of our choice that we deem appropriate to deliver the Services ordered.
 We reserve the right to substitute any CPE as required based on availability of hardware from our suppliers.